muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

-# Hive Scenarios and Real-Time Questions

-**Q1.
-How to see the default value set for a config in Hive?**
+## Q1.
+How to see the default value set for a config in Hive?

 Run the `SET` command with the property name: